Co-ment: Sources

 It is available as a free web service, extended by pro accounts following the WordPress model.
-Source code is available on the website, and it's also bundled as a Drupal module.
+Source code is available on the Co-ment website, and it's also bundled as a Drupal module.

 Usages

 Some of the greatest use cases of co-ment are for education, in particular first language and literature teaching in secondary education.

 Co-ment is inspired by stet, the tool created to handle the online revision of the GPL v3, and has been since used for other licenses such as the Mozilla Public License and the Creative Commons licence family.

 Co-ment is also used for legal works, for administrative works and for advocacy works.